hellesvik-nordic/samples_for_nrf_connect_sdk/ctrl-ap/eraseprotect/README.md

 # ERASEPROTECT SAMPLE
 **DISCLAIMER: If you enable both APPROTECT and ERASEPROTECT at the same time without setting the internal ERASEPROTECT.DISABLE register in firmware, you will no longer be able to program the nRF5340!
-It will be Bricked**
+It will be Bricked!**

 ## Versions
-nRF Connect SDK: v2.0.1
+- nRF Connect SDK: v2.0.1
-nRF5340DK
+- nRF5340DK
-Python 3
+- Python 3
-pynrfjprog 10.16.0
+- pynrfjprog 10.16.0

 ## Documentation
 [CTRL-AP - Control access port](https://infocenter.nordicsemi.com/topic/ps_nrf5340/ctrl-ap.html?cp=3_0_0_7_9)